 With defined goals, your plan can address practical considerations like required savings levels, meaningful trade-offs, and measurable checkpoints.

 Cash flow establishes the financial framework.
-It influences how much you can allocate toward saving, investing, and protecting assets.
+It directly affects how much can be directed toward long-term goals and risk management.
 Within a comprehensive plan, we evaluate:

 - Your current savings percentage